kinnay/Nintendo-File-Formats/src/libs/lms/msbf.md

 ## [LMS](../../formats.md#lms) > [Overview](overview.md) > Flow Chart (MSBF)

 This file is identified by the magic number `MsgFlwBn`.
-The format is responsible for handling of event actions defined by nodes.
+The format is responsible for handling of actions defined by nodes.

 | Type | Description |
 | --- | --- |